The Two Weight Inequality for the Hilbert Transform: A Primer: Introduction

 \subsection{An Overview of the Proof}

-The result is specific to the Hilbert transform, meaning that particular properties of this transform must guide the proof.
+The result is an \emph{individual two weight inequality.} It characterizes the boundedness of the Hilbert transform, and no other operator.
+Therefore, particular properties of this transform must guide the proof.
 The elementary examples of these are the \emph{monotonicity principle,} Lemma~\ref{mono}, valid for all pairs of weights, and then the \emph{energy inequality}, Lemma~\ref{l:energy}, valid under the assumption of interval testing and the $ A_2 $ condition.
-There is a third critical property, the \emph{functional energy inequality.} These properties are a last vestige of positivity: The kernel $ \frac 1y$ is monotone increasing on $ \mathbb R \setminus \{0\}$.
+These properties are a last vestige of positivity: The kernel $ \frac 1y$ is monotone increasing on $ \mathbb R \setminus \{0\}$.
 This feature will deliver to us the \emph{energy inequality}; finding it, and unlocking its secrets is the key to the proof.

+The main line of the argument begins with the bilinear form $ \langle H _{\sigma } f,g \rangle _{w}$.
+It's decomposition is made to `regularize' all four quantities in the expression, the two functions $ f$ and $ g$, as well as the `irregularities' of the pair of weights, as expressed by the energy inequality.
+Only half of the decomposition needs to be specified, due to the self-dual nature of the question, and some of these considerations are familiar to experts in both the $ T1$ and the $ Tb$ theorems.
+But the underlying difficulties do not have any classical analog.

 The proof strategy is outlined in Figure~\ref{f:proof}.
-One begins with the bilinear form $ \langle H _{\sigma } f,g \rangle _{w}$.
 The passage to the `triangular forms' in Lemma~\ref{l:above} is a rather standard step in many $ T1$-type theorems.
-The \emph{Calder\'on-Zygmund stopping data} defined in \S\ref{s:global} is a the foundational tool.
-It (a) controls the values of certain telescoping sums of martingale differences; (b) regularizes the weights, from the point of view of the energy inequality; and (c) allows the the use of the \emph{quasi-orthogonality} argument, an important simplification.
+The \emph{Calder\'on-Zygmund stopping data} defined in \S\ref{s:global} is the foundational tool.
+It (a) controls the values of certain telescoping sums of martingale differences; (b) regularizes the weights, from the point of view of the energy inequality; and (c) allows the use of the \emph{quasi-orthogonality} argument, an important simplification.
 The triangular forms are of a `local' and a `global' form, and have dual forms as well.
 There are two steps in the analysis, a `global to local' reduction in \S\ref{s:global}, and an analysis of the `stopping form' in the \S\ref{s:stop}.
-These steps are familiar to experts in the $ T1$ theorem, but carrying them out, however, necessarily depends upon novel techniques.